RgoSL/kotlin-playground/README.md

-# 🛒 App com RoomDB
+# 🛒 App with RoomDB

-### Descrição
+### Description

-> Esse foi um aplicativo desenvolvido para o cadastro de produtos.
-Ele utilizava um banco de dados local, implementado com a biblioteca do Android, Room Database.
+> This was an application developed for product registration.
+It used a local database, implemented with the Android library, Room Database.

 <br>